By Dawneen Boyle

 Of course, my husband is my executor and I am his, but should we be unable to act, I have already named Royal Trust and my children to act on the death of the survivor of my husband and me.
 I want my children to be involved more from an awareness perspective, but I don't expect them to know what to do.
 It is such an emotional time, it really isn't a time to worry about filing for probate, completing an estate information return, tax returns and eventually clearance certificates….on top of clearing and selling our home!

 Making the right decision

-“It can make a huge difference to the loved ones you leave behind," says Rick Montens, Will and estate advisor at RBC Estate & Trust Services.
+“It can make a huge difference to the loved ones you leave behind," says Rick Montens, Will and estate advisor at RBC Royal Trust.
 “In fact, we've often seen how making a wrong choice can lead to sibling rivalry and even lawsuits that freeze the estate distribution and eat away at its assets."

 Until you work as an executor, you don't really realize how time-consuming it is or how stressful it can become.

 In Quebec, “liquidator”, in Ontario, “estate trustee with a Will.”